J. Barton Scott

 Biography

 J. Barton Scott (Ph.D.
-Religion, Duke University, 2010) works on the intellectual and cultural history of religion in the nineteenth and early twentieth centuries, with a focus on South Asia and its global connections.
-He teaches courses on social and cultural theory, media and material religion, and religion in political thought.
-He is the author of Spiritual Despots: Modern Hinduism and the Genealogies of Self-Rule (University of Chicago, 2016) and Slandering the Sacred: Blasphemy Law and Religious Affect in Colonial India (Chicago/Permanent Black, 2023), and the co-editor of Imagining the Public in Modern South Asia (Routledge, 2016).
-He is currently working on a book called The Piercing Virtue: Isherwood's Guru in Adorno's Los Angeles, which takes the unlikely friendship between a British novelist and a Bengali monk as the starting point for a theoretically-inflected inquiry into global guru culture—into renunciation as piercing virtue—at mid-twentieth century.
-During academic year 2023-24, Scott is a Chancellor Jackman Faculty Fellow at the University of Toronto's Jackman Humanities Institute, under the theme "Absence."
+Religion, Duke University, 2010) works on the global intellectual and cultural history of the nineteenth and early twentieth centuries, with a focus on South Asia and its transnational connections.
+He teaches courses on social and cultural theory, religion in political thought, and media and material religion.
+He is the author of Spiritual Despots: Modern Hinduism and the Genealogies of Self-Rule (University of Chicago/Primus 2016; Honorable Mention for the 2018 Harry Levin Prize from the American Comparative Literature Association) and Slandering the Sacred: Blasphemy Law and Religious Affect in Colonial India (University of Chicago/Permanent Black, 2023), and the co-editor of Imagining the Public in Modern South Asia (Routledge, 2016).
+His recent publications include the 2024 article “Heterodoxies of the Body: Death, Secularism, and the Corpse of Raja Rammohun Roy,” published by Comparative Studies in Society and History, which excavates the world of mid-nineteenth century transcolonial heterodoxy to reveal a literally corporeal formation of secularism intertwined with historical structures of race, caste, class, gender, and sexuality.

 Education